Presidents of the United States on U.S. postage stamps: James Madison

 Despite having appeared on definitive stamps, Madison never appeared on a U.S. commemorative stamp until he was included along with the other past presidents on a 22-cent commemorative AMERIPEX presidential issue released in 1986.

 In 2001, the Postal Service finally honored James Madison with a single commemorative stamp, issued for the 250th anniversary of his birth, first released in New York, N.Y., on October 18, 2001.
 The stamp was designed and illustrated by John Thompson.

 James Monroe

-James Monroe (April 28, 1758 – July 4, 1831), was the fifth president of the United States, served two terms from 1817 to 1825.
+James Monroe (April 28, 1758 – July 4, 1831), was the fifth president of the United States, who served two terms from 1817 to 1825.